 I didn’t know that reading this poem would bring me comfort, but it did.
 It certainly didn’t occur to me that I’d be reliving this feeling again, but suddenly I found myself feeling like I’d come in for a crash landing.
 However, hope always rises.

 I haven’t been doing so great; new medication seemed to be going well–that is, until it wasn’t going so well anymore.
 Now, I really don’t know what’s next.
 I’m decreasing my medication and waiting–hoping and praying to feel like myself again soon, (or even better than the norm might be nice too.)

 Last week Andrew and I decided we could no longer manage our business anymore.
 We’ve held onto it for as long as we could.
 (I was probably the one holding onto it the tightest.)
 Slowly but surely, though, it’s become a struggle to meet our monthly quota.

-Andrew’s health had also taken a turn for the worst as well, making getting out of the house even more of a challenge for both of us.
-These last three months we’ve been unable to produce a thing.
+Andrew’s health had also taken a turn for the worst, making getting out of the house even more of a challenge for both of us.
+These last three months we’ve been unable to produce a single thing.
 Putting off our very patient customer was becoming stressful in and of itself.
 So we finally conceded that holding onto our business just wasn’t working anymore.

 Part of me was almost relieved (almost), but the following day reality set in and the shock of letting it go hit me like a ton of bricks.

 I kind of panicked and then I quickly became depressed and headed under covers.
 I suddenly felt as if everything was up in the air.
 How is this good!?
+I thought.
 God’s good—-I believe this, but how is this going to be good!?

 Without notice, I felt as if I had absolutely no control over anything.
 (Surprise!
 I never truly had that control, so why is now any different, right?)